-It is an expansion of the blood type diet concept that was created by the naturopathic doctor Dr. Peter D’Adamo.
+It expands the blood type diet concept created by the naturopathic doctor Dr. Peter D’Adamo.

-Dr. D’Adamo classifies people into six different types of genetic bodies based on how it is known that certain genes and physical characteristics are combined.
-Ensures that the secret to achieving weight loss and good health is a personalized diet and a specific lifestyle for each.
+Dr. D’Adamo classifies people into six different types of genetic bodies based on how it is known that specific genes and physical characteristics are combined.
+Ensures that achieving weight loss and good health is a personalized diet and a particular lifestyle.

-Although our genes can not be modified, it is possible to modify environmental factors, such as diet, exercise and the way we respond to stress, which at the same time will affect the way in which genes are expressed.
+Although our genes can not be modified, it is possible to alter environmental factors, such as diet, exercise, and the way we respond to stress, which at the same time will affect how genes are expressed.

 What is the diet of the genotype?

-Using family history and blood type, as well as simple diagnostic tools such as fingerprint analysis and jaw angle measurement, this diet shows how to map your genetic makeup to discover which of the six food plans is suitable for you.
+Using family history and blood type and simple diagnostic tools such as fingerprint analysis and jaw angle measurement, this diet shows how to map your genetic makeup to discover which of the six food plans is suitable for you.

 What is your Genotype?

-He is tall, thin and strong.
-With an extra dose of adrenaline and a fierce and nervous energy that weakens with age.
-The hunter was originally the success story of the human species.
+He is tall, thin, and strong with an extra dose of adrenaline and fierce and nervous energy that weakens with age.
+The hunter was initially the success story of the human species.

 Vulnerable to systemic exhaustion when overloaded, the hunter’s modern challenge is to conserve energy in the long term.

 Completely calculated, even when not overweight, the Gatherer struggles with body image in a culture where thinness is everything.
-The Gatherer, a failed diet that presents a series of metabolic challenges, becomes a shining example of health when properly nourished.
+When adequately nourished, the Gatherer, a failed diet that presents a series of metabolic challenges, becomes a shining example of health.

-Strong, fibrous and stable, with great chemical synchronicity and resistance, the teacher is designed for longevity, with the right diet and lifestyle.
+Strong, fibrous, and stable, with excellent chemical synchronicity and resistance, the teacher is designed for longevity with the proper diet and lifestyle.